farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi.md

 # HTTP API
 Hubble serves a HTTP API on port 2281 by default.
+This API is current in beta, and can change anytime.

 ## Using the API
 The API can be called from any programing language or browser by making a normal HTTP request.